daniprol/django-tdd-goat/README.md

 > Testing layout features will only be done as a mean to check that static files and styling is loaded correctly
 > You may also want tests for JS features that are tricky to implement

+* Use `--failfast` in functional tests to avoid waiting.